YouTube has announced the official launch of the beta version of short-form video experience YouTube Shorts in Kenya.

 This includes Universal Music Group’s labels and publishing companies, Sony Music Entertainment and Sony Music Publishing, Warner Music Group and Warner Chappell Music, Believe, Merlin, Because Music, Beggars, and Kobalt.

 As the company banks on Shorts being a new way to watch and create on YouTube, it has also been looking at other ways to monetize Shorts and reward creators for their content.
-YouTube recently launched the YouTube Shorts Fund, a $100M fund distributed throughout 2021-2022.
+The latest YouTube statistics show that YouTube recently launched the YouTube Shorts Fund, a $100M fund distributed throughout 2021-2022.